SPC Jeremy Young

 Once Jeremy receives the home, and is not coping with the daily pain from his prosthetic, he will have more energy for helping other Veterans in the area and volunteering.
 He would like to start a Ruck March fundraiser to pay it forward to organizations that have helped him, including Homes For Our Troops.

-Originally from North Carolina, Jeremy is choosing to remain in the state to be close to family and the healthcare.
+Originally from North Carolina, Jeremy is choosing to remain in the state to be close to family and healthcare.

 Jeremy wants HFOT’s donors and supporters to know this home will immensely improve his daily life.
 “Thank you for what you’re doing for injured Veterans across the country; you’re changing their lives and mine,” he says.